Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Some ski bib suspenders cross in the back while others are straight; (photo/Eric Phillips)

-What do you wear with a ski bib?
+What do you wear with a pair of women’s ski bibs?

-Just like wearing a women’s ski jacket and snow pants, you’ll want to pull on base layers underneath a ski and snowboard bib.
-If it’s colder weather, you might pull on a light fleece jacket over your base layer top and beneath the bib.
-If it’s super cold out, you may even want to add on a light, streamlined puffy jacket or vest.
+You’ll want to wear base layers underneath a ski and snowboard bib, like a women’s ski jacket and snow pants.
+In colder weather, you might pull on a light fleece jacket over your base layer and beneath the bib.
+If it’s super cold out, you may even want to add a light, streamlined puffy jacket or vest.

-We recommend trying on a bib with your most-used layers before purchasing if possible.
+If possible, we recommend trying on a bib with your most-used layers before purchasing.

 woman facing away from camera while wearing ski bibs